Real-Time Flying Object Detection with YOLOv8: Model Architecture

-The reason YOLOv8 is being compared to YOLOv5 and not any other version of YOLO is that YOLOv5’s performance and metrics are closer to YOLOv8’s.
-However, YOLOv8 surpasses YOLOv5 in aspects including a better mAP as seen in Figure \ref{fig:YOLOv8_mAP}.
-Along with a better mAP, this shows that YOLOv8 has fewer outliers when measured against the RF100 which is a 100-sample dataset from the Roboflow universe which is a repository of 100,000 datasets.
+The reason why YOLOv8 is being compared to YOLOv5 rather than any other version of YOLO is that YOLOv5’s performance and metrics are closer to YOLOv8’s.
+However, YOLOv8 surpasses YOLOv5 in aspects including a better mAP as seen in Figure \ref{fig:YOLOv8_average_mAP_against_cats}.
+Along with a better mAP, this shows that YOLOv8 has fewer outliers when measured against the RF100.
+RF100 is a 100-sample dataset from the Roboflow universe, which is a repository of 100,000 data sets.
 We also witness YOLOv8 outperforming YOLOv5 for each RF100 category.
-From Figure \ref{fig:YOLOv8_average_mAP_against_cats} we can see that YOLOv8 produces similar or even better results compared to YOLOv5 ~\cite{YOLOv8Website}.
+From Figure \ref{fig:YOLOv8_mAP}, we can see that YOLOv8 produces similar or even better results compared to YOLOv5 ~\cite{YOLOv8Website}.

 As mentioned previously, YOLOv8 uses a new architecture that combines both FAN and PAN modules.
 FPN is used to generate feature maps at multiple scales and resolutions, while PAN is used to aggregate features from different levels of the network to improve accuracy.
-The results of the combined FAN and PAN modules are better than YOLOv5 which uses a modified version of CSPDarknet architecture.
-This modified version of CSPDarknet is based on the cross-stage partial connections (CSP), which improves the flow of information between different parts of the network.
+The results of the combined FAN and PAN modules are better than YOLOv5, which uses a modified version of the CSPDarknet architecture.
+This modified version of CSPDarknet is based on cross-stage partial connections, which improves the flow of information between different parts of the network.

-Another difference the two models have is their training data.
+Another difference the two models have is based on their training data.
 YOLOv8 was trained on a larger and more diverse dataset compared to YOLOv5.
 YOLOv8 was trained on a blend of the COCO dataset and several other datasets, while YOLOv5 was trained primarily on the COCO dataset.
-Because of that, YOLOv8 has a better performance on a wider range of images.
+Because of this, YOLOv8 has a better performance on a wider range of images.

-YOLOv8 includes a new labeling tool called RoboFlow Annotate which is used for image annotation and object detection tasks in computer vision.
+YOLOv8 includes a new labeling tool called RoboFlow Annotate, which is used for image annotation and object detection tasks in computer vision.
 RoboFlow Annotate makes it easier to annotate images for training the model and includes several features such as auto labeling, labeling shortcuts, and customizable hotkeys.
 In contrast, YOLOv5 uses a different labeling tool called LabelImg.
 LabelImg is an open-source graphical image annotation tool that allows its users to draw bounding boxes around objects of interest in an image, and then export the annotations in the YOLO format for training the model.